NBS5000/Code_Quiz/README.md

 Task: To build a timed coding quiz application with multiple-choice questions which will be run in the browser.

-The purpose of this task is to familiarise the user with  a typical coding assessment which includes both multiple-choice questions and interactive coding challenges.
+The purpose of this task is to familiarise the user with  a typical coding assessment which will include multiple-choice questions.
 #
 ## What I learned
 During the completion of this task, I learned: